tinne26/ggfnt/specification.md

 - `bool`: single byte, must be 0 (false) or 1 (true).
 - `short string`: an `uint8` indicating string length in bytes, followed by the string data in utf8.
 - `string`: an `uint16` indicating string length in bytes, followed by the string data in utf8.
-- `short slice`: an `uint16` indicating the number of elements in the slice, followed by the list contents.
+- `short slice`: an `uint8` indicating the number of elements in the slice, followed by the list contents.
-- `slice`: an `uint32` indicating the number of elements in the slice, followed by list contents.
+- `slice`: an `uint16` indicating the number of elements in the slice, followed by the list contents.
 - `array`: a slice with an implicit length given by some other value already present in the font data.
 In other words: a slice without the initial size indication.
 - `date`: a triplet of (uint16, uint8, uint8) (year, month, day).
+- `blob`: a data blob of variably-sized elements, indexed by a separate slice.

 Misc.:
 - basic-name-regexp: `[a-zA-Z](-?[A-Za-z0-9]+)*`, used in a couple places.
 The natural description of the regxp is the following: name uses only ascii, starts with a letter, and might use hyphens as separators.
+There's also an additional size limit of max 32 characters.

 ## Data sections